gpelouze/arxiv_rss_filter/README.md

 ## Installation

-1. Clone the current repository to an HTTP server with Python 3, [feedparser], [Jinja2], and [PyYAML] installed (we assume `/srv/http/arxiv_rss_filter` in the following instructions).
+1. Clone the current repository to an HTTP server with Python 3, [feedparser], [Jinja2], and [PyYAML] installed.
+In the following instructions, the directory is assumed to be cloned to `/srv/http/arxiv_rss_filter`.

-2. Create a cron job to run the script once a day (arXiv feeds are updated daily):
+2. Create a cron job to run the script daily:

 ~~~crontab
 12 4 * * * /srv/http/arxiv_rss_filter/arxiv_rss_filter.py
 ~~~

-3. Optionally, protect every file except `arxiv_filtered.xml`.
+3. Optionally, protect every file except the output `arxiv_filtered.xml`.
 Eg with Apache:

 ~~~apache
 <Directory "/srv/http/arxiv_rss_filter" >